NullDev/ngrok-starter/README.md

 ## Why?

-This script can be used to automate processes like launchen an ngrok tunnel on boot.<br>
+This script can be used to automate processes like launching an ngrok tunnel on boot.<br>
 There are two main variables declared:

 - LNK_HTTP